The ESP8266 from Espressif was probably the most widely used microcontroller in non-Arduino projects at one time.

 ---|---|---|---|---|

-OS | all | all | Windows | other OS may need manual driver installation |
+OS | all | all | Windows | Other OS may need manual driver install |

 Price | medium | medium | low | |